 Without events and ticket sales, maintaining our business is very difficult.
 Like many theatres that have had to cancel performances we have set up a campaign to ask people who love the Coliseum as we do to consider donating all or part of their ticket costs for any cancelled events, or donate online to help support the theatre if they are able to at this difficult time, or simply help us by sharing our message. #YourColiseumNeedsYou

 Our small but dedicated team is contacting ticket holders with rescheduled dates and information.
-If you have tickets for any events before the end of August please bear with us and don’t try and call us.
+If you have tickets for any cancelled or rescheduled events please bear with us.
 We’re not able to operate in our usual way at the moment so it may take us some time to contact everyone but we’re working to ensure this happens as quickly as possible.

-We’re already looking forward to welcoming our audiences back into the Coliseum in the Autumn.
-Until then stay safe, stay home, keep an eye out for our next announcement and keep in touch.
+We’re already looking forward to welcoming our audiences back into the Coliseum as soon as we are able.
+Until then stay safe, keep an eye on our Social Media channels and keep in touch.

 | Chris Lawson